-Category Description Detailed definition of a job Unix job Standard input Checks whether the file exists on the Agent.
+Category Description Detailed definition of a job Unix job Standard input 2.
 Checks the access permission for the file.
 Standard output Checks whether the directory containing the file exists on the Agent.
 If the file exists, checks the access permission for the file.
 Standard error Checks whether the directory containing the file exists on the Agent.
 If the file exists, checks the access permission for the file.
 User name Checks the user by user mapping.
 File to transfer ^{#9} Checks whether the file exists on the Manager.
 Checks the access permission for the file.
 Destination file ^{#9} Checks whether the file exists on the Agent.
-Checks the access permission for the file. РС јов File name ^{#9} Checks whether the file exists on the Agent.
+Checks the access permission for the file.
+PC job File name ^{#9} Checks whether the file exists on the Agent.
 Environment file Checks whether the file exists on the Agent.
 Working path Checks whether the path exists on the Agent.
 Standard input Checks whether the file exists on the Agent.
 Standard output Checks whether the directory containing the file exists on the Agent.
 Standard error Checks whether the directory containing the file exists on the Agent.
 User name Checks the user by user mapping.
 File to transfer ^{#9} Checks whether the file exists on the Manager.
 Destination file ^{#9} Checks whether the file exists on the Agent.
 Receive JP1 Event job Event ID Checks whether the event ID confirms to the proper format.
 Find events prior to execution Checks whether the pre-search time is within the specified range.
 Monitoring File job Monitoring file Checks the format of the file name.
+Receive Mail job Platform Checks whether the OS matches that of the execution destination host.